 How can I check the accuracy of my pension records?

 To maintain the security of any information about you, your administering authority is registered under the current Data Protection Acts.
-You can check that your computerised personal record is accurate, although we may charge a small fee.
+You can check that your computerised personal record is accurate, although a small fee may occasionally be charged for this.

 What other information am I entitled to?